arctop/iOS-SDK/README.md

 At this point, your app will receive results via the **func onValueChanged(key:String, value:Float)** callback.

 Users will also be provided with a post-session report and CSV files containing metric data, timestamps, and tags from their most recent session.
-Reports and CSV files for each session will automatically upload to their Developer Portal.
-Users can access their centralized session history within their Developer Portal at any time.
+Reports and CSV files for each session will automatically upload to the user's online Developer Portal, as well as the Sessions tab in their mobile app.
+Users can access their centralized session history within their Developer Portal or mobile app at any time.

-Arctop's focus, enjoyment, flow, sleep, and eye blink metrics are derived exclusively from brain data, while heart rate and heart rate variability metrics are derived from body data.
+Arctop's focus, enjoyment, visual attention, auditory attention, cognitive workload, sleep, and eye blink metrics are derived exclusively from brain data, while heart rate and heart rate variability metrics are derived from body data.
+Each session's CSV file will only include data from the metrics unlocked and captured in that session.

-Focus, enjoyment, and flow data is provided within the "...Cognition" CSV file.
-These values range from 0-100.
+Each cognitive metric will have its data within its own CSV file.
+The values for most cognitive metrics provided (i.e. focus, enjoyment, visual attention, auditory attention, and cognitive workload) range from 0-100.
 The neutral point for each user is at 50, meaning that values above 50 reflect high levels of the measured quantity.
 For example, a 76 in focus is a high level of focus, while a 99 is nearly the highest focus that can be achieved.
-Values below 50 represent the opposite, meaning lack of focus or lack of enjoyment or lack of flow.
+Values below 50 represent the opposite, meaning lack of that specific cognitive state.
 For example, a 32 in focus is a lower level that reflects the user may not be paying much attention, while a 12 in enjoyment can mean the user dislikes the current experience.
-A value of 23 in flow indicates that the user is not in a high flow state.
+A value of 23 in auditory attention indicates that the user may not be highly attentive to their auditory input at that time.

 Sleep data is presented in binary values of 0 or 1 in the "Sleep Detection" column of the provided CSV data file ("...Sleep").
 This information tells whether a user is detected to be asleep or awake at each timestamp, with the awake state indicated by a 0 and asleep state indicated by a 1.
-Focus, enjoyment, flow, and blink metrics are currently unavailable during sleep sessions.
+Focus, enjoyment, cognitive workload, auditory attention, visual attention, and blink metrics are currently unavailable during sleep sessions.
 No report will be generated for sleep sessions at this time.
 Additional sleep metrics will be provided in a future version.

 Eye blink values are also recorded as a binary.
 The presence of a blink will be indicated by a value of 1 within the "...Blinks" CSV data file.
 Blink data for each individual eye will be provided in a future version.